ktorio/ktor-documentation/topics/server-custom-plugins-base-api.md

 ### Custom header {id="custom-header"}

-This example demonstrates how to create a plugin that appends a custom header to each response:
+The following example creates a plugin that appends a custom header to each response:

 ```kotlin
 ```